OpenMS/pyopenms-docs/docs/source/ms_data.rst

     target peak count: 1
     residual peak count: 4

-We could assess that we have four other non-isotopic :term:`peaks` apart from our precursor and its isotope :term:`peaks` within our precursor isolation window.
+We could assess that we have four other non-isotopic peaks apart from our precursor and its isotope peaks within our precursor isolation window.
-The signal of the isotopic :term:`peaks` correspond to roughly 78% of all intensities in the precursor isolation window.
+The signal of the isotopic peaks correspond to roughly 78% of all intensities in the precursor isolation window.

 Example: Filtering :term:`Mass Spectra<mass spectrum>`